joglomedia/LEMPer/README.md

 sudo lemper-cli --help
 ```

 Note: Lemper CLI will automagically add a new PHP-FPM user's pool configuration if it doesn't exists.
-Your jos is add the user account, first.
+You must add the user account first.

 ## Web-based Administration